 Rent the Right Tools

 Doulas are trained to hold space.
-They also know when to offer the mom–or the partner–a tool.
+They also know when to offer the parents a tool.
 You may be the best shielded scaffolding available, but you may need a hand.
 Having an experienced birth-scaffolding builder with you makes building easier and better.
 Think of it as renting the perfect tools and lifts instead of having to climb and lift it all on your own.
 The right doula comes equipped with exactly what’s needed.
 They know what’s needed and how to stack the deck for an easier birth.
 The scaffolding is more likely to hold.

 A Skill For All Seasons